When date night rolls around, Netflix has its subscribers covered when it comes to romantic movies.

 A Walk to Remember (2002)

-Nicholas Sparks is the king of the depressing romantic drama novel, where almost every book has a significant death destroying a relationship and deals with either the repercussions of the death or the way the couple deals with the upcoming tragedy.
+Nicholas Sparks is the king of the depressing romantic drama novel.
+Almost every book has a significant death destroying a relationship and deals with either the repercussions of the death or how the couple deals with the upcoming tragedy.

 The story is inspired by Spark’s sister Danielle, who also battled cancer in her life.

 The Kissing Booth is a Netflix original teen romantic comedy film based on the novel by Beth Reekles.

 Released in 2018, The Kissing Booth stars Joey King as Elle, a late-blooming teenager who ends up in a relationship with a bad boy senior named Noah (Jacob Elordi).
 This puts her lifelong friendship with Noah’s younger brother in danger.